mkicjn/paraforth/README.md

 ### Quirks and Features:

 * Tiny binary executable size - under one kilobyte
-* Fast - a simplistic benchmark demonstrates ~4x speedup over `gforth-fast` on author's machine.
+* Fast - a simplistic benchmark demonstrates ~4x speedup over `gforth-fast` on author's machine
   * Benchmark task: find the longest Collatz sequence for starting values under 1 million
-* Fewer primitives than eForth - 19 vs. 31 - with at least a couple that could stand to be removed
+* Fewer primitives than eForth - 19 vs. 31 - with as many as 5 that could still be eliminated
+* Subroutine-threaded code, with inlining of primitives also implemented at runtime
+  * Works by enabling a neat syntax for postponing blocks of code using `{` and `}`
 * Compile-only Forth, with no `STATE` variable and no interpreter buffer
   * Code can still be "interpreted" (i.e., compiled and then run immediately) using `[` and `]`
-* Subroutine-threaded code, with inlining of primitives also implemented at runtime
-  * Works by enabling a neat syntax for postponing blocks of code using `{` and `}`
+* No concept of `immediate`, technically, since all words execute immediately when typed
+  * Non-immediate words use a shim that compiles a call to the rest of their code
+* No built-in number syntax - parsing words like `$` and `#` used for integer literals of different bases
 * An assembler for a useful subset of x86-64 implemented as a runtime extension of the compiler
-* No built-in number syntax (parsing words like `$` and `#` used for integer literals of different bases)
-* No internalized concept of "immediate" words - all words execute immediately when typed
-  * (The trick is, non-immediate words simply compile a call instruction to their runtime code and return)
 * All I/O through a basic serial interface - `KEY` and `EMIT` are the only OS primitives in the core
-* Working (albeit very basic) ELF executable generator demo, but no metacompiled version yet
+* Working but very basic demo of ELF executable generation (no metacompiler yet)
-* Reasonably extensive design notes in the source code (assumes familiarity with typical Forth internals)
+* Reasonably extensive design notes in the source code - assumes familiarity with typical Forth internals

 ### Getting Started: